A Grand Unification of Quantum Algorithms: From QSP to QSVT

-The main difference between this theorem and the eigenvalue transform of Theorem~\ref{thm:eigenvalue_transform} is that here, the Bloch sphere transformations of $U$ {\em also switch between the $\{|v_k\rangle\}$ and the $\{|w_k\rangle \}$ bases}.
+The main difference between this theorem and the eigenvalue transform of Theorem~\ref{thm:eigenvalue_transform} is that here, the Bloch sphere transformations of $U$ {\em also switch between the $\{|v_k\rangle\}$ and the $\{|w_k\rangle \}$ bases}, similar to how the sequence in Theorem~\ref{thm:aa} (Eq.~(\ref{eq:thm_aa_qsp})) flips between bases.
 Thus, we should now carefully keep track of which vector space the system is in at each stage of operation.
 In particular, in each of the terms in square brackets in Eqs.~(\ref{eq:thm_singular_value_transform}) and~(\ref{eq:thm_singular_value_transform_d_odd}), the $U$ on the right moves the system from the $\{|v_k\rangle \}$ basis into the $\{|w_k \rangle\}$ basis, and $\tilde{\Pi}_{\phi}$ then rotates the system around the $z$-axis of each left singular vector space's Bloch sphere.
 Similarly, the $U^\dagger$ on the left then moves the system back from the $\{| w_k \rangle \}$ basis into the $\{|v_k \rangle \}$ basis, and finally $\tilde{\Pi}_{\phi}$ rotates the system around the $z$-axis of each right singular vector space's Bloch sphere.
-Therefore, as the $d$ even sequence starts and ends in the right singular vector space, ${\rm Poly}^{({\rm SV})}(A)$ is accessed with $\Pi$, whereas the $d$ odd sequence starts in the right singular vector space and ends in the left singular vector space, so ${\rm Poly}^{({\rm SV})}(A)$ is accessed with $\Pi$ and $\tilde{\Pi}$.
-With this crucial modification, the proof of this theorem follows with the same logic as that for Theorem~\ref{thm:eigenvalue_transform}.
+Therefore, the odd $d$ sequence starts in the right singular vector space and ends in the left singular vector space, such that ${\rm Poly}^{({\rm SV})}(A)$ is accessed with $\Pi$ and $\tilde{\Pi}$, whereas the even $d$ sequence starts and ends in the right singular vector space, such that ${\rm Poly}^{({\rm SV})}(A)$ is accessed with just $\Pi$.

+With this crucial modification, Theorem~\ref{thm:singular_value_transform} may be verified by following the same logic as that of Theorem~\ref{thm:eigenvalue_transform}, while the proof for general block encodings is presented in~\cite{Gily_n_2019}.
 Theorem~\ref{thm:singular_value_transform} is the essence of the quantum singular value transform (QSVT) algorithm, and we elaborate in the next sections upon what can be accomplished with it.